radlinskii/donkeytype/README.md

 ### Prerequisites

-You need to have [rust](https://www.rust-lang.org/) installed to run & develop this program locally.
+You need to have [rust toolchain](https://www.rust-lang.org/) installed locally to develop this program.

+### Guidelines

+Try cover your changes with unit tests whenever possible.
+Before opening a PR run locally `rustfmt` to format your changes and make sure tests are passing with `cargo test`.

 ## Contributing